joshed-io/reveal-hugo/README.md

 #### slide shortcode

-The slide shortcode lets you set custom Reveal.js attributes for each slide - things like id, transition, background and [much more](https://github.com/hakimel/reveal.js/#slide-attributes).
+The slide shortcode lets you set custom HTML and Reveal.js attributes for each slide - things like id, class, transition, background and [much more](https://github.com/hakimel/reveal.js/#slide-attributes).
 The names are the same as Reveal.js but without the 'data-' prefix.

 ```markdown
 {{% slide id="hello" background="#FFF" transition="zoom" transition-speed="fast" %}}